qitools/positivedeviance/README.md

-OpenCPU App: pareto
+OpenCPU App: positivedeviance
 ---------------------

 Simple OpenCPU Application.

-To access online, R is not needed on your computer, browse to https://public.opencpu.org/ocpu/github/qitools/pareto/www/
+To access online, R is not needed on your computer, browse to https://public.opencpu.org/ocpu/github/qitools/positivedeviance/www/

 To install in R on your computer: